On WISC and WIAT

 Reasons that apply more to LD children:

 • Children with NLD often have relatively few problems with academics.
 Of the five indices of the WISC, they tend to do worst on visual spatial ability and best on verbal comprehension.
 This leads to relatively good academic performance, especially if you exclude math.
 But the math on the WIAT consists of numerical operations and math reasoning, and these may be relative areas of strength within an overall math weakness.
 In any case, math is only one of four areas tested on the WIAT.
+With the right support such as an additional IGCSE mathematics tutor, students can develop strategies to succeed in math and their studies overall.

 • Other LDs are different, often just the opposite.